Nandaka/PixivUtil2/readme.md

 Available for filenameFormat and filenameMangaFormat:
 ```
 -> %image_id%
    Image id, in number.
-Post id for sketches.
+(Post id for FANBOX and sketches)
 -> %title%
    Image title, usually in japanese character.
 -> %tags%